docker/docs/engine/userguide/networking/default_network/ipv6.md

 The traffic between `Container1-*` and `Container2-*` are routed via Host1 and Host2 because those containers do not share the same subnet.

-In a switched environment every host has to know all routes to every subnet.
+In a switched environment every host needs to know all routes to every subnet.
-You always have to update the hosts' routing tables once you add or remove a host to the cluster.
+You always need to update the hosts' routing tables once you add or remove a host to the cluster.

 Every configuration in the diagram that is shown below the dashed line is